dowlabordere/SeleniumHtecTest/README.md

 ## Expected behaviour

-- There are 13 use cases written in sandbox application (8 of them are login use cases not automated and 5 of them are related to exam and they are automated)
 - All of use cases will be copied to json file and then they will be deleted
 - From json file use cases will be recovered
 - Use cases will be edited with randomly selected string